Medicare (United States): Medigap restrictions

 Some Medicare supplemental insurance (or "Medigap") plans cover all of an enrollee's cost-sharing, insulating them from any out-of-pocket costs and guaranteeing financial security to individuals with significant health care needs.
 Many policymakers believe that such plans raise the cost of Medicare by creating a perverse incentive that leads patients to seek unnecessary, costly treatments.
 Many argue that unnecessary treatments are a major cause of rising costs and propose that people with Medicare should feel more of the cost of their care to create incentives to seek the most efficient alternatives.
-Various restrictions and surcharges on Medigap coverage have appeared in recent deficit reduction proposals.
+Various restrictions and surcharges on Medigap coverage have appeared in some deficit reduction proposals.
 One of the furthest-reaching reforms proposed, which would prevent Medigap from covering any of the first $500 of coinsurance charges and limit it to covering 50 percent of all costs beyond that, could save $50 billion over 10 years.
 But it would also increase health care costs substantially for people with costly health care needs.

 There is some evidence that claims of Medigap's tendency to cause over-treatment may be exaggerated and that potential savings from restricting it might be smaller than expected.
 Meanwhile, there are some concerns about the potential effects on enrollees.
-Individuals who face high charges with every episode of care have been shown to delay or forgo needed care, jeopardizing their health and possibly increasing their health care costs down the line.
+Individuals who face high charges with every episode of care have been shown to delay or forgo needed care, jeopardizing their health and possibly increasing their health care costs over time.
 Given their lack of medical training, most patients tend to have difficulty distinguishing between necessary and unnecessary treatments.
 The problem could be exaggerated among the Medicare population, which has low levels of health literacy.

 Vision Coverage

 The Build Back Better legislation was passed in Congress in November 2021, and adds hearing services subject to Medicare Part B deductible and 20% coinsurance beginning in 2023.
 The initial proposal of this bill also aimed to address gaps in Medicare such as dental and vision coverage, however both services were removed following objections in the Senate.
-A study performed by Urban Institute showed that Medicare enrolees spend more on routine vision services ($8.4 billion) than routine hearing services ($5.7 billion), of which $5.4 billion and $4.7 billion were spent out of pocket respectively.
+A study performed by Urban Institute showed that Medicare enrollees spend more on routine vision services ($8.4 billion) than routine hearing services ($5.7 billion), of which $5.4 billion and $4.7 billion were spent out of pocket respectively.
 In addition, nearly 1 in 3 Medicare beneficiaries used vision services annually, and averages a spending of $411 per person; as such, the impact of expanding Medicare to include vision services would benefit many people.
-Of note, there is an income gradient seen in those who utilize vision services and a severe unmet needs for these services in those with lower incomes.
-Enrolees below the federal poverty level spent $190, whereas those 400% above the level spent $465; and a likely trend that far fewer non-Hispanic Black and Hispanic beneficiaries use and spend on vision services— which is in keeping with the trend seen with hearing aids.
+There is an income gradient seen in those who use vision services and a severe unmet needs for these services in those with lower incomes.
+Enrollees below the federal poverty level spent $190, whereas those 400% above the level spent $465; and a likely trend that far fewer non-Hispanic Black and Hispanic beneficiaries use and spend on vision services—which is in keeping with the trend seen with hearing aids.